hakmook/HIPP_project/README.md

 	| |- tables/      # text version of tables to be rendered with kable in R
 	| |- figures/     # graphs, likely designated for manuscript figures
 	| +- pictures/    # diagrams, images, and other non-graph graphics
-	|
-	|- Manuscripts/   # exploratory data analysis for study
-	| |- notebook/    # preliminary analyses
-	| +- scratch/     # temporary files that can be safely deleted or lost